drahc1R/FridayFood/README.md

 # FridayFood
-An online food service web app
+An online food service ecommerce web app developed with the MERN stack